Map Compiler

 Command Line Command line options for the build process, for experimental purposes.

+!!
 Sometimes you'll encounter warnings, sometimes even error messages when building your map.
-In the latter case the WMB file won't be produced.
-You'll find a list of warning messages under Error Messages.
-The errors are usually caused by problems in your maps.
-Under Map Design you'll find hints how to avoid errors.
-Mostly they are produced by exeeding the map limits or creating invalid blocks.
+Most warnings can be safely ignored, but in the case of errors the WMB file won't be produced.
+The errors are usually caused by problems in your maps - such as exeeding the map limits or creating invalid blocks.
+Use the WED Find Block function to identify and fix blocks that are indicated as faulty.

 ► latest version online